TalEliyahu/awesome-security-newsletters/README.md

 ## News Newsletters

+- [The CyberSecurity Club](https://thecybersecurityclub.beehiiv.com/) - Provides a short summary on all the key topics you may have missed for the week, covering threat intelligence, cybersecurity trends & insights, regulatory developments and vulnerability news.

 - [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week -  Bad Sector Labs ([@badsectorlabs](https://twitter.com/badsectorlabs)).

 - [This week in security](https://this.weekinsecurity.com/) - A weekly tl;dr cybersecurity newsletter of all the major stuff you missed, but really need to know.
 It includes news, the happy corner, a featured cyber cat (or friend), and more.
 It's sent every Sunday, and is completely free.
 Prepared by Zack Whittaker [(@zackwhittaker)](https://twitter.com/zackwhittaker).